In today’s digital-first world, search engines are often the first place customers turn to when discovering new products, services, or businesses.

-An SEO company specializes in optimizing websites to improve their visibility on search engine results pages (SERPs).
+An SEO company, also referred to as an SEO agency, specializes in improving a website’s visibility in search engine results pages (SERPs).

-For digital marketing professionals, understanding what an SEO company does and how it fits into a broader marketing strategy is essential.
+For digital marketing professionals, understanding what is a SEO company and how it fits into a broader growth strategy is essential.

 What Is an SEO Company?